aref-daei/chess/README.md

      - Update the board
      - Check for end game conditions
      - Update and display game logs, moved pieces, and messages.

+    This chess game implementation in C provides a comprehensive and engaging way to experience the classic game of chess in a terminal environment.
+By following the outlined features and structure, along with the compilation steps using the GCC compiler, you can successfully create and run the game.
+This project not only enhances your programming skills but also deepens your understanding of game logic and user interaction in software development.
+Enjoy coding and playing your chess game!